schooltool-project/schooltool-book/source/report-sheet.rst

 SchoolTool provides a mechanism called "report sheets" for collecting data about each student in each section in a school.
 Most commonly, this is one or more grades for a section, which will subsequently be published as a report card (and stored for other use, of course).

 However, the system is designed to be very flexible.
 It leverages the features of the SchoolTool gradebook.
 You can use it for any data you'd like to collect regularly about student performance or behavior in all classes.
-You can use SchoolTool's customizable score systems to gather non-traditional grading or assessment data.
-Support for comments in the report sheet system is partially implemented -- currently you can save comments but not include them in the default printed report cards.
+You can use SchoolTool's customizable score systems to gather non-traditional grading or assessment data, including comments.

 The printed report cards are currently *very* simple.
 The intention is to develop them further based on feedback, so `please let us know what you'd like to see <http://bugs.launchpad.net/schooltool>`_ on report cards and how they ought to look.
 We *will* respond to feedback.
-Also, we are transitioning to a system where the report cards will be laid out using an HTML-like markup, which in the medium term will allow schools to design custom printed reports.

 Also, based on user feedback we shall develop other web and printed reports.  `Let us know what you need. <http://bugs.launchpad.net/schooltool>`_